 What Size Gas Cylinder for MIG Welding?
 It’s Decision Time

-As with starting any new hobby, you probably have no idea how much welding you'll do—let alone how much gas you'll go through.
+As with any new hobby, you may have no idea how much welding you'll do—let alone how much gas you'll go through.
 But you'd like to have some sense of how long MIG gas will last before deciding on cylinder size.

 We'll show you how much welding time to expect from the most popular cylinder sizes used by hobbyists.

-Once you have a handle on the welding time a cylinder provides, you can then compare cylinder physical dimensions to be sure it will fit in your vehicle or welding cart.
+Then compare cylinder physical dimensions to fit your vehicle or welding cart.

 You’re only a quick read away from knowing what size welding gas cylinder to choose.